HOLLYWOOD ACTORS IN THE HOUSE

-Of course my father made some actor friends while in the business.
+Of course my father made a number actors his friends while in the business.
 He would invite them over for parties in our home.
-Some of them were somewhat famous.
-At least at the time.
+Some of them were somewhat famous, at least at that moment in time.

 One of them was Buddy Ebson.
 He was one of the stars in the series “The Beverly Hillbillies”.
 Two other visitors were the stars of the series “Annie Oakley”.
 Dub Taylor also frequented the house.
 He was the Old Man heckler in the western barroom scene in “Back To The Future III”.